-Indexed annuities track the performance of a stock market to determine the interest rate of the policy.
-The S&P 500 and the Nasdaq 100 are the most commonly used indices, however other choices are often available.
+Fixed indexed annuities track the performance of a stock market to determine the interest rate of the policy.
+The S&P 500 and the NASDAQ 100 are the most commonly used indices, however other choices are often available.
 These indices consist of a pool of stocks chosen for market size, liquidity and industry grouping, among other factors.
-They designed to be leading indicator of U.S. equities and is meant to reflect the risk/return characteristics of the large-cap universe.
+Designed as leading indicators of U.S. equities, they reflect the risk & return characteristics of the large-cap sector.

-Each Indexed Annuity will calculate or credit the rate of return differently.
-They will have a mechanism in place to protect against any downside risk, but also limit the upside returns.
-The three most common used to limit upside are the participation rate, the spread and a cap.
+Each Fixed Indexed Annuity will calculate or credit the rate of return differently.
+However, they will all have a mechanism in place to protect against any downside risk, and also limit the upside returns.
+The three most common used to limit upside are the participation rate, a cap, and a spread.

-The participation rate is the percentage of an index's growth that's credited to the annuity owner's account.
+The participation rate determines the percentage of an index’s growth used to credited the annuity.
 It will usually range anywhere from 70%-100%.

 Minimum Guaranteed Rate